VedantJoshi1409/stockfish_nnue_probe/README.md

 # stockfish_nnue_probe

+## Stockfish v17.1

+- Updated to use code from Stockfish v17.1
+- Supports the latest SFNNv10 architecture
+- Unfortunately, due to the accumulator and cache required for the inference, this version is ~300 times slower than the old version for any engine not running an accumulator and cache
+- When tested with fixed depth on my own engine, this version won 8 games, lost 2, and drew 6
+- Will be kept as a side branch for testing purposes, however for performance use the old version

 ## Significance

 - Used to create the strongest Java Chess engine, [JFish](https://github.com/bagaturchess/jfish)
 - Featured in [this video](https://www.youtube.com/watch?v=eilT6wpGK8s&feature=youtu.be) on the Chess Programming YouTube channel
 - When implemented into [Bagatur](https://github.com/bagaturchess/Bagatur), one of the strongest Java engines, it had a [460 elo increase](https://github.com/bagaturchess/Bagatur/issues/23#issuecomment-2191567335), compared to using the old NNUE library
+- Has reached 100+ users!

 ## What is it?